Edwards-R/redlist_docs/process_overview.md

 The particular point of interest for this design is to incorporate multiple different ways of assessing a taxon in such a way that the methodology may be reused for repeats of this taxa, and on other taxa.
 This is accomplished by using a strict hierarchical model structure to divide up specific 'responsibilities' from one another.
 The template for doing so comes from Software Engineering practices to analyse, design, and document highly complex systems.

 ## Separation of responsibilities
 A responsibility may also be thought of as a purpose.
 Each component in the design of this analysis must address one responsibility.
-These responsibilities are expected to be nested in a heirarchy, but every layer up the heirarchy should accomplish a new responsibility.
+These responsibilities are expected to be nested in a hierarchy, but every layer up the hierarchy should accomplish a new responsibility.
 The design terminology for this process is the *Single Responsibility Principle*, and the primary purpose is to ensure that effort is never duplicated or decisions overwritten.

 As a simple example, the document [glossary](./glossary.md) has the single responsibility of acting as a glossary for this project.
 The document [rulings](./rulings.md) is responsible for stating the individual rulings used by this project.
 [Model](./model.md) specifies the individual [models](./glossary.md#model) used in this assessment etc.